io7m/ftgr/README.md

     the two parents are on the other branch.
   + Otherwise, checkout commit `c` from `Fossil`, replacing all files in the current directory (and removing all files that are not part of the commit).
-Add them all to the `Git` index and commit using the original message, time, and signing the result with the original PGP key.
+Switch `Git` to the relevant branch.
+Add all files to the `Git` index and commit using the original message, time, and signing the result with the original PGP key.

 Internally, `faketime` is used to execute both `git` and `gpg`.
 This allows for new commits to have the exact times as specified in the